ShivaTomar/UCSD-Unfolding-Maps/README.md

 3. Mouse Clicks

 - When clicking a city marker:
-    $Shows the airports within 50km
+    + Shows the airports within 50km
-    $Shows an earthquake if the city is affected by its threat circle
+    + Shows an earthquake if the city is affected by its threat circle
-    $Hides other city marker
+    + Hides other city marker
-    $A popup menu appears on the left side of the map to show the count of nearby earthquakes, average magnitude, and the most recent earthquake occurred
+    + A popup menu appears on the left side of the map to show the count of nearby earthquakes, average magnitude, and the most recent earthquake occurred